pizza-now/earthxhack20/README.md

 email: quentin@email.com | password: 123
 email: kady@email.com | password

 Upon navigating to the site, users arrive at the splash page where they have the option to log in, sign up, or checkout as a guests.
 Registering as a guest, allows users to save contacts for where their alerts would be sent to.
-[Users who are signed in will be automatically logged out after a set time of inactivity to protect users' discretion- this feature is not yet completed.]

 Alternatively, users in urgent situations can proceed to guest checkout for where they can immediately send an alert to one contact.
 Future plans for this app will include allowing guest checkout to contact the local police upon submission if no contact is specified.